Environmental Protection Agency (EPA).

 (3) Applicant's ability to provide assistance with drinking water regulatory compliance monitoring (sampling and analysis), water system optimization, source water assessment and protection, and operator training and certification.

 (4) Applicant's ability to maintain continuity of currently provided services to tribal communities without interruption and to work closely with EPA in day-to-day project operation.

 (5) Applicant's ability to provide regional/local presence and full technical assistance services in all coverage areas (predominantly New Mexico, Oklahoma, Eastern and Southern Texas, and Northeastern Louisiana).

 (6) Applicant's organizational and subject matter expertise resources for the coordination and provision of workshop and classroom training events in drinking water operations and management.
 Additionally, applicant's ability to provide such training for CEUs where appropriate.

 (7) Applicant's ability to produce training literature, training modules, and informational brochures, using both in-house and outside resources in the areas of drinking water, utility management, source water assessment and protection, and systems operations and maintenance.

 (8) Applicant's working familiarity with SDWA regulations, with a focus on key monitoring, reporting and public notice requirements of the Total Coliform Rule.

-(9) Relationship of the proposed work to the priorities identified in this notice, and how well the proposed work furthers the objectives of the SDWA in Indian Country.
+(9) Relationship of the proposed work to the priorities identified in this notice, and how well the proposed work Start Printed Page 64343furthers the objectives of the SDWA in Indian Country.